TheDataStation/solo/README.md

 Ubuntu 18.04(or above).
 GPU that supports CUDA 10.0 is needed.

+If possble, use solid state drive (SSD).
+Disk storage should be more thn 200 G if you wan to try all data released.

 ### 1.2.
 Prepare enviroment

 a) Make sure the repository directory "open_table_discovery" in an empty work directory <work_dir>